Hasvy/google-play-reviews-collector/README.md

 # google-play-reviews-collector
 How to use
-1. Change "myDocument.Tables(1).Style = ", table style name.
-Depends on language of the Word application.
+1. Change "myDocument.Tables(1).Style = ", table style name in CutAndPasteToTable.bas file.
+It depends on language of the Word application.
 English version "Table Grid"
 2. Import CutAndPasteToTable.bas script into your Word application with name "CutAndPasteToTable".
 3. Run the script, it will generate a folder "Reviews" on your Desktop
 4. Get .html file from your application administrator account on Google Play.